mloubout/SC20Paper/paper.md

 Code for reproducibility can be found at [AzureTTI] that contains, the propagators and gradient computation, Dockerfiles and azure [batch-shipyard] setup for running the RTM.

-In this section, I highlight why high-level interfaces are extremely important for easy and rapid development of simulation and inversion codes in exploration geophysics.
-The example I choose is an anisotropic representation of the physics called Transverse Tilted Isotropic (TTI) [@thomsen1986].
+In this section, Iwe highlight why high-level interfaces are extremely important for easy and rapid development of simulation and inversion codes in exploration geophysics.
+The example we choose is an anisotropic representation of the physics called Transverse Tilted Isotropic (TTI) [@thomsen1986].
 This representation for wave motion is one of the most widely used in exploration geophysics since it captures the leading order kinematics and dynamics of acoustic wave motion in highly heterogeneous elastic media where the medium properties vary more rapidly in the direction perpendicular to sedimentary strata [@alkhalifah2000; @baysal1983; @bubetti2012; @bubetti2014; @bubesatti2016; @chu2011; @duveneck; @fletcher; @fowlertti2010; @louboutin2018segeow; @whitmore1983; @witte2016segpve; @xu2014; @zhang2005; @zhang2011; @zhan2013].
 The TTI wave equation is an acoustic, low dimensional (4 parameters, 2 wavefields) simplification of the 21 parameter and 12 wavefields tensorial equations of motions [@hooke].
 This simplified representation is parametrized by the Thomsen parameters ``\epsilon(x), \delta(x)`` that relate to the global (many wavelength propagation) difference in propagation speed in the vertical and horizontal directions, and the tilt and azimuth angles ``\theta(x), \phi(x)`` that define the rotation of the vertical and horizontal axis around the cartesian directions.
 However, unlike the scalar isotropic acoustic wave-equation itself, the TTI wave equation is extremely computationally costly to solve and it is also not self-adjoint.
 The TTI wave-equation reads as follows:

 ```math {#TTIfwd}
 &m(x) \frac{d^2 p(x,t)}{dt^2} - (1+2\epsilon(x))H_{\bar{x}\bar{y}}p(x,t) - \sqrt{1+2\delta(x)} \ H_{\bar{z}} r(x,t) = q,  \\